 1. The 40% growth in the average number of paid international memberships

-2. The 9% increase in average monthly revenue per paying membership, which again resulted from Netflix’s increasing the subscription charges internationally.
+2. The 9% increase in average monthly revenue per paying membership, which were a result of Netflix increasing the subscription charges internationally as well.

 3. DVD rentals

 While Netflix’s DVD rental segment has been declining for years now and contributes the least to revenue, Netflix still runs it because the entity is profitable as a standalone entity.